 CLICK BUTTONS FOR

 CALIFORNIA BASEBALL HISTORY------NORTHERN CALIFORNIA BASEBALL

 Art Dikas spent several seasons as a SF Bay Area semi-pro ballplayer.
 As a high-schooler, he was named to the all-city team while playing for Balboa High in San Francisco.

 Centerfielder Jack Sims got into one game, going 1-2, in 1941 for the Pensacola Pilots of the "B" Southeastern League.
-He spent 1942 with 3 teams at the "D" and "B" levels.
-He hit .369 in 65 at-bats for the Union City Greyhounds of the level D Kentucky-Illinois-Tennessee League.
+He spent 1942 with three teams at the "D" and "B" levels.
+He hit .369 in 65 at-bats for the Union City Greyhounds of the level-D Kentucky-Illinois-Tennessee League.
 After WWll, he became a member of the Burlington Bees of the "C" Carolina League however recorded no stats.

 NORTHERN CALIFORNIA LEAGUE